ceobillionaire/WHAT-AI-CAN-DO-FOR-YOU/README.md

 &nbsp;&nbsp;&nbsp;`CODE` [Installation](https://github.com/clab/dynet)

+### 3.4 Edward: A Python library for Probabilistic Modeling, Inference and Criticism

+[Edward](http://edwardlib.org) is a Python library for probabilistic modeling, inference and criticism fusing three fields: Bayesian statistics and machine learning, deep learning, and probabilistic programming.
+Runs on TensorFlow.

+&nbsp;&nbsp;&nbsp;`CODE` [Installation](https://github.com/blei-lab/edward)

 ## Breakthrough AI Papers and CODE for Any Industry - WORK IN PROGRESS

 The following is constructed in accordance with the following three guiding principles: